Becoming a medical doctor has been a dream for a lot of people since childhood. Oh yes, it’s a lovely and respected profession in Nigeria.

 Step 6: Obtain Full Registration with the Medical and Dental Council of Nigeria (MDCN)

 After completing your internship and NYSC, you’ll be eligible for full registration with the MDCN.
-This registration is crucial as it allows you to practice medicine independently in Nigeria.
+This registration is crucial as it allows you to practice medicine independently and get licensed in Nigeria.
 You’ll need to submit necessary documents and pay the required fees to complete this process.

 Step 7: Choose a Career Path or Specialization